-Bushcare is a community based volunteer program.
-Bushcare volunteers help regenerate and preserve bushland that is owned or managed by Council.
-Council provides free direction, training, technical advice, tools, plants, newsletters, celebrations and other support.
+Bushcare is a community-based volunteer program that helps regenerate and preserve bushland owned or managed by Council.
+Free training, technical advice, tools, plants, newsletters and celebrations are provided to support Bushcare volunteers.

 Bushcare volunteers are essential to the preservation of Willoughby’s bushland.
 Groups also work in local parks, street and laneway reserves caring for native vegetation.

 - Increase your knowledge of local plants and animals

 - Meet your neighbours and make new friends

 - Make a real contribution to the health of the local environment.